Last updated on August 25, 2023

-Many people may experience long COVID.
-Studies show that between 5 and 30 percent of COVID-19 survivors in the United States develop long COVID.
-A new report from Colorado’s Office of Saving People Money on Health Care found that as many as one in 10 Coloradans may experience long COVID.
+Many people may experience Long COVID.
+Studies show that between 5 and 30 percent of COVID-19 survivors in the United States develop Long COVID.
+A 2022 report from Colorado’s Office of Saving People Money on Health Care found that as many as one in 10 Coloradans may experience Long COVID.

 Long COVID symptoms may include tiredness, headache, difficulty focusing or paying attention, trouble breathing, pain, and mental health conditions like anxiety and depression.
 However, there are many different types of symptoms.
 They can include (but are not limited to):